autoscatto/linkography/README.md

 - [x] first, minimally functional version
 - [ ] code review, search for elegance
-- [ ] add the possibility to retrieve the title of the url
+- [ ] add possibility to retrieve the title of the url
 - [ ] converting to bootstrapped extension

-Licence
+License
 -------
                DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004